<100 subscribers

 You own your home and never pay rent.

-You are encouraged to sell those surplus goods and services for profit.
+You are encouraged to sell surplus for profit.

-Contract - A commitment to complete 1 step of specialized work in a Ticket supply-chain, usually over the next Year.
+Contract - A legally binding commitment to complete 1 step of specialized work in a Ticket supply-chain, usually over the next Year.

 The DAO manages these through Ricardian Contracts.